Wednesday, September 15, 2021

 Consequently, the Container Network Interface [CNI] initiative was created to define a standardized common interface between container execution and Kubernetes networking layer to address these security concerns.

-Thus Kubernetes plugins like Calico has become the most popular CNI for cluster networking thru definition and enforcement of network policies.
-Calico prescribes to which pods can send and receive traffic securely throughout the cluster which becomes critical esp. if Kubernetes adoption continues to grow in the future!
+Thus Kubernetes plugins like Cilium has become the most popular CNI for cluster networking thru definition and enforcement of network policies.
+Cilium prescribes to which pods can send and receive traffic securely throughout the cluster which becomes critical esp. if Kubernetes adoption continues to grow in the future!